Vietnam.vn - Nền tảng quảng bá Việt Nam

-Contract vehicles run as fixed routes
+Contract vehicles operate on fixed routes.

 According to Mr. Nguyen Cong Hung, Vice President of the Vietnam Automobile Transport Association, contract vehicles with more than 9 seats operate on fixed routes.
 These vehicles do not enter stations, operate spontaneously, and stop to pick up and drop off passengers at any location or street.
 Passenger rights are also not protected when there is no travel insurance.

 Mr. Hung said that the people's demand is very large, but we must find a way to prevent this demand from going beyond the law.
-To manage it, we can consider allowing it to operate at bus stations and use shuttle buses to pick up and drop off passengers like the fixed-route buses are doing, instead of opening offices everywhere and picking up and dropping off passengers at home like we are doing now.
+To manage it, we can consider allowing it to operate at bus stations and use shuttle buses to pick up and drop off passengers like the fixed-route buses are doing, instead of opening offices everywhere and picking up and dropping off passengers at home like now.

 Many new regulations

-According to traffic expert, Dr. Phan Le Binh, it is necessary to build a legal framework to manage business registration, tax collection, and at the same time collect parking fees for picking up and dropping off passengers at pre-determined locations.
-This will create an equal business environment for fixed-route passenger buses.
+According to transportation expert Dr. Phan Le Binh, a legal framework needs to be established to manage business registration, tax collection, and terminal fees for picking up and dropping off passengers at designated locations.
+This would create a level playing field for fixed-route passenger buses.

 From the perspective of State management, Mr. Do Quoc Phong, Deputy Head of the Department of Transport Management, Vehicles and Drivers, Vietnam Road Administration, said that contract vehicles with more than 9 seats operate on fixed routes and do not have to pay costs such as fees at both ends of stations, causing unfair competition with fixed-route vehicles.

-To prevent disguised contract vehicles, Decree 158/2024 guiding the 2024 Road Law (effective from January 1, 2025) stipulates: Contract passenger transport businesses with more than 9 seats are not allowed to confirm reservations for each passenger, sell tickets, or collect money outside the contract signed before the trip.
+To prevent disguised contract vehicles, Decree 158/2024 guiding the 2024 Road Law (effective from January 1, 2025) stipulates: Contract passenger transport businesses with more than 9 seats are not allowed to confirm reservations for each passenger, are not allowed to sell tickets, or collect money outside the contract signed before the trip.

 According to Mr. Nguyen Cong Hung, the Road Law allows contract vehicles with less than 9 seats to carry many passengers on the same trip on the same route.